Frank-P-Lu/story-script/README.md

 ### Choice

 `||` denotes a choice section.
-Within a choice, each option is listed as follows, where [Type-of-check] denotes a check.
+Within a choice, each option is listed as follows, where `[]` denotes a check.

 ```
 |ChoiceName|